trevoradriaanse/twitter_bot_nlp_2019/README.md

 # twitter_bot_nlp_2019

-For our final project for a Natural Language Processing class, we designed a Language Model using Keras that learns from a user's tweets and then generates similar langauge.
+For our final project for a Natural Language Processing class, we designed a Language Model using Keras that learns from a President Trump's tweets and then generates similar langauge.
 We then use these tweets to create a bot that tweets out things similar to what the users would say.

 ## File Inventory